Crime and safety

 If you have reported a hate crime, you can ask us to review the case through the community trigger.

-Report online to True Vision
+- Report online to True Vision at www.report-it.org.uk

-Report anonymously to Crimestoppers
+- Report anonymously to Crimestoppers – call 0800 555 111

-Contact your local authority or housing officer
+- Contact your local authority or housing officer

-Why should you report Hate Crime?
+Why you should report Hate Crime?

 Hate Crime in any form is inexcusable.

 By reporting Hate Crime, you can get help and support if you need it.
-If you tell someone what has happened – such as a friend, family member or agency – it gives you an opportunity to talk about what happened and decide what action to take.
+If you tell someone what has happened, such as a friend, family member or agency.
+It gives you an opportunity to talk about what happened and decide what action to take.
 You may want someone to speak to the police on your behalf or you might decide to report using a different option.

 Anyone can report Hate Crime, regardless of whether they are the victim, witness, or are reporting on behalf of someone else.